The Careful Craft

 The result is incredibly nuanced, complex elixirs without a hint of bitterness.

 Made by roasting sencha instead of bancha, Hojicha Sun boasts an emboldened woodiness without any bitterness.
 True to its name, it turns steeps like a setting sun.

 Sencha is often associated with a bitterness, but this particular blend’s considerate hand-picking and heirloom varietal eschews this pitfall.
 Less than 3% of sencha in Japan is still heirloom, farmer’s instead preferring the higher-yielding Yabukita plant genetics.

 Grown on southeast, rolling hills at an altitude of 1,640 feet, harvested in late May, this tea is imported directly from our partner farm.

 The especially delicious Genmaicha is a blend of Bancha green tea (harvested between Summer and Fall) and roasted Mochi rice.

 It plays nicely with the nutty flavors of the roasted rice and the more bitter notes of the Bancha tea.
 Genmaicha is regarded as the perfect comfort tea, and although economical to produce, its flavor is rich.

 Kukicha (茎茶), or twig tea, also known as bōcha (棒茶), is a Japanese blend made of stems, stalks, and twigs.
 Kukicha has a unique flavor and aroma among teas, due to its being composed of parts of the tea plant that are excluded from most other teas.

-Mejiro is the highest grade of Kukicha available and is made from the stems of the Tencha used to produce our Uji Hikari Matcha during the Spring harvest.
+Mejiro is the highest grade of Kukicha available and is made from the stems of spring-picked Tencha.